 4. Do You Want To Live There?

 A good question to ask before you sell your home during divorce or not is whether you even want to live there.
 Lay out your reasons and determine if you really want the house or not.
-It’s important to be honest with yourself.
+Do you want the house simply to keep it from your soon-to-be ex?
+It’s incredibly important to be honest with yourself.

 There are plenty of legitimate reasons to want to stay in a residence.
 Maybe it’s your dream house or the only place you’ve ever felt truly at home.
 If it’s where you raised your kids, maybe you’re not ready to let those good memories go yet.
 And some people just really hate moving.